NewTec-GmbH/esp32-can-iot/Coding/fw/README.md

 ![Setup](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/NewTec-GmbH/esp32-can-iot/Playground/Coding/fw/doc/design/SetUpProcess.plantuml)

-it is important to note that the Error LED can alo be set during the looped programm if the wireless connection is lost and was not possible to reconnect after a pre-defined time.
+it is important to note that the Error LED can also be set during the looped programm if the wireless connection is lost and was not possible to reconnect after a pre-defined time.
 The states of the system can be seen in the next diagram.

 ![StateMachine](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/NewTec-GmbH/esp32-can-iot/Playground/Coding/fw/doc/design/StateMachine.plantuml)